aces/Loris-MRI/docs/02-Install.md

 3. **Imaging Browser**

-Imaging Browser accesses the PIC images directly from the filesystem where they are stored.
-It also provides the option to doownload some files.
+The Imaging Browser module accesses the screenshot (PIC) images directly from the filesystem where they are stored.
+It also provides the option to download some files.
 Ensure that:
-- `/data/$PROJ` directory and subdirectories are readable and executable by the Apache linux user.
+- `/data/$PROJECT` directory and subdirectories are readable and executable by the Apache linux user.
 - the Configuration module (*Paths*) `Imaging data`, `MINC files` and `Images` settings are set (typically: `/data/$PROJECT/data/`).